Alejogb1/job-board/blog-data/how-do-i-keep-the-structure-of-text-when-using-it-for-ner-pipelines.md

 id: "how-do-i-keep-the-structure-of-text-when-using-it-for-ner-pipelines"
 ---

-Alright, let's talk about preserving text structure during named entity recognition (ner) pipelines.
+, let's talk about preserving text structure during named entity recognition (ner) pipelines.
 This is something I've encountered quite frequently across different projects, from extracting entities from legal documents to analyzing customer feedback.
 The challenge often isn't just identifying the entities themselves, but maintaining the contextual and structural integrity of the original text—because losing that context is akin to losing half the information.
 It's not just about the words, but their relationship to each other, their position within sentences, and the broader document architecture.

 Now, you’ll often see folks dive straight into tokenization and model training without fully considering how that initial processing might mangle things, especially when dealing with complex, structured text formats like reports, emails, or even code snippets.
 I've learned the hard way that a careless pre-processing step can drastically reduce the effectiveness of any downstream ner model.